Close-up of mechanic performing car servicing Newcastle on a vehicle engine

 City driving involves frequent stopping and starting, which places additional strain on several vehicle systems:

-• Brakes pads wear faster due to constant use in traffic
+• Brake pads wear faster due to constant use in traffic

 • Clutch components deteriorate more quickly with frequent gear changes